Harborcenter: Commercial tenants

 The building contains a 205-room Marriott hotel operated by Shaner Hotels, plus retail and restaurant space.
 A two floor 716 Food and Sport restaurant opened on October 31, 2014.
 Also, Harborcenter features a flagship Tim Hortons that pays tribute to Tim Horton, the Buffalo Sabres, and the former Buffalo Memorial Auditorium.
 The restaurant opened on October 30, 2014.
 A Statue of Tim Horton was dedicated across the street the same day.
 The building also contains a pro shop.

 The building also has storefronts along Main Street known as The Shops at HarborCanter for smaller street front tenants which are expected to be leased out.
 The first store that opened in Harborcenter was Red Siren, which is a women's specialty store.
 It features gifts, jewelry, leather and clothing not currently found in the Buffalo area.
 Red Siren opened in the Summer of 2015, around the time when the Mariott Harborcenter Hotel opened.
 Other stores include Modern Nostalgia, Fowler's Chocolates and Clayton's Toys & Gifts.
 It was announced in July 2016 that Modern Nostalgia would be leaving Harborcenter.
 They were replaced by Healthy Scratch, a quick-serve restaurant and boutique operated by Kelly and Jessica Pegula.
 Clayton's, Fowler's and Red Siren all announced their departure from Harborcenter in September 2017, with employees citing slow sales and inconsistent traffic for their departure.

 In May 2015, it was announced that Advanced Care Physical Therapy would lease space inside Impact Sports Performance, located inside the Harborcenter.
-This provides a complete range of sports medicine services to athletes and employees who use the facility.
+This provides sports medicine services to athletes and employees who use the facility.